-Through volunteering, sports, skill and participating in outdoor camps, Duke of Ed Award program challenges students under the age of 25 to get out of their comfort zones and try something new, while connecting with their community and channeling their inner Marco Polo.
+Through volunteering, sports, skill and participating in outdoor camps, the Duke of Ed Award program challenges students under the age of 25 to get out of their comfort zones and try something new, while connecting with their community and channeling their inner Marco Polo.

 Whether you started The Duke of Edinburgh at high school and would love to continue, or you've heard about it and want to give it a go, Arc can help.
-You can get all the support you need to get your award at Bronze, Silver or Gold level!
+You can get all the support you need to get your award at a Bronze, Silver or Gold level!

 Within each award there are three sections: Physical Recreation, Service (Volunteering) and Skills, with the addition of an Adventurous Journey (and a Residential Project for Gold level).

 There is a one-time registration fee for the award (for each award level).

 |Award Level||Arc Member Fee*||Non-Arc Member Fee*|

 If you’ve started the award at high school and want to keep going, or just think it sounds like a great time, follow these simple steps to get started: